What knot do you tie? It’s a question that seems to come up off the water more than on it. This is odd because knots tie anglers to bass.

 Joining two pieces of line, especially if they are different pound tests, can push the patience of even the most saintly angler.
 The blood knot has been the standard for that situation over the years.
 But it requires wrapping two tags in different directions and then bringing them back through a middle loop from opposite directions.
-It’s wonderful when it comes together tight and strong.
-But when it doesn’t, you’re left pleading for a better way.
+It’s beautiful when it comes together tight and strong.
+But you’re left pleading for a better way when it doesn't.
 Lucky for you, there is one.

-The Alberto Knot wraps one tag, and it works well with different sizes of line.
-It’s perfect for attaching fresh line to the backing on your reel.
-Bassmaster Elite Series angler Josh Bertrand uses it for attaching fluorocarbon leaders to braided line, from light-line drop shots in deep water to heavy cover frogging in clear water.
+The Alberto Knot wraps one tag and works well with different line sizes.
+It’s perfect for attaching new line to the backing on your reel.
+Bassmaster Elite Series angler Josh Bertrand uses it to attach fluorocarbon leaders to braided lines, from light-line drop shots in deep water to heavy cover frogging in clear water.
 He likes it because the two tags lay flat against the main lines, which means the knot moves through line guides without a hitch.